ceph/ceph/doc/install/manual-deployment.rst

   a ``client.admin`` user.
 So you must generate the admin user and keyring, and you must also add the ``client.admin`` user to the monitor keyring.

 The foregoing requirements do not imply the creation of a Ceph Configuration file.
 However, as a best practice, we recommend creating a Ceph configuration file and populating it with the ``fsid``, the ``mon initial members`` and the ``mon host`` settings.

 You can get and set all of the monitor settings at runtime as well.
 However, a Ceph Configuration file may contain only those settings that override the default values.
 When you add settings to a Ceph configuration file, these settings override the default settings.
-Maintaining overriden settings in a  Ceph configuration file makes it easier to maintain your cluster.
+Maintaining those settings in a Ceph configuration file makes it easier to maintain your cluster.

 The procedure is as follows: